1 Book an appointment

 Documents issued by the registrar

-- Certificate for Burial or Cremation (the ‘green form’) giving permission for burial or an application for cremation will be emailed to your chosen funeral director.
+- Certificate for Burial or Cremation (the ‘green form’) giving permission for burial or an application for cremation will be emailed to your chosen funeral director or the person arranging the funeral.

 - Tell Us Once (TUO) reference number, allowing you to complete the process online or by phone, will be emailed or posted to you.